-When it is determined by Campus Police and/or the Behavioral Intervention Team that a student may pose a danger to themselves or others, the vice president of student services may require the student to seek medical care or mental health care prior to being allowed to return to campus.
-Further, the vice president may require a written statement from that health care provider before allowing the student to return to campus.
+When it is determined by Campus Police and/or the Behavioral Intervention Team that a student may pose a danger to themselves or others, the vice president of student services or college president may require the student to seek medical care or mental health care prior to being allowed to return to campus.
+Further, the vice president or college president may require a written statement from that health care provider before allowing the student to return to campus.